 Laboratories Not Participating in Meaningful Use

-If your laboratory is not eligible for Meaningful Use, the agency is still interested in supporting your implementation of ELR.
-For more information, please contact us at ADH.ELR.MU@arkansas.gov.
+If your laboratory is not eligible for Meaningful Use, ADH is still interested in supporting your implementation of ELR.
+For more information, contact ADH.ELR.MU@arkansas.gov.

-The NEDSS/NBS application will also use LOINC and SONMED as the vocabulary standard.
+The NEDSS/NBS application also uses LOINC and SNOMED as vocabulary standards.

-**Stage 1 did not require the addition of a SNOMED CT code for an organism; however, rules defined in Stage 2 MU added this requirement for ELR. **
+Stage 1 did not require the addition of a SNOMED CT code for an organization; however, rules defined in Stage 2 MU added this requirement for ELR.

-**Due to a large amount of requests, please allow a minimum of three weeks for processing your HL7 message**
+Due to a large number of requests, allow a minimum of three weeks to process your HL7 message.